burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.2_triangles/triangles/README.rst

 2.1.2 - Drawing Triangles
 =====================================

-:Duration: 17 minutes
+:Duration: 20 minutes
 :Level: Beginner
 :Prerequisites: Module 2.1.1 (Drawing Lines), Module 1.1.1 (RGB Color Basics)

-.. contents:: Contents
-   :local:
-   :depth: 2

 Overview
 ========

-Triangles are the fundamental building blocks of computer graphics.
-Every 3D model you see in video games, movies, and simulations is ultimately composed of triangles.
-But why triangles?
-Because they are the simplest polygon three points always define a unique plane, making them mathematically elegant and computationally efficient.
+Triangles are the basic building blocks of computer graphics.
+Every 3D model in video games, movies, and simulations is made of triangles.
+Why?
+Three points always define a flat surface, making triangles simple to work with and fast to render.

-In this exercise, you will learn two approaches to drawing filled triangles: the intuitive **line equation method** (understanding triangles as intersections of half-planes) and the elegant **matrix operations method** (using NumPy's broadcasting).
-By the end, you will create a mountain landscape using multiple overlapping triangles demonstrating how simple primitives combine into complex imagery.
+In this exercise, you will learn two ways to draw filled triangles: the **edge function method** and the **matrix operations method**.
+You will also create a mountain landscape using overlapping triangles.

 **Learning Objectives**